 Smartrac’s Green Tag Program will further leverage this existing sustainability knowledge base, include the latest technology innovations, and ensure that customers’ business objectives are fully met.
-The Program sets an industry example and will therefore only award its products a Green Tag label if they verifiably meet strict criteria in terms of a Life Cycle Assessment:
+The Program sets an industry example and will therefore only award its products a Green Tag label if they verifiably meet strict criteria.

-- Plastic-free, hence recyclable or compostable paper must be used as the substrate.
+- Plastic-free, hence recyclable paper must be used as the substrate.

 - Antenna materials must be free of heavy metals.

 - No chemical etching of aluminum antennas is applied.
 This will allow the complete recycling of aluminum residues and will result in significant carbon footprint reduction.